 Castro Wins Libyan Rights Award

-CAIRO, Egypt (AP) _ Libya has named Cuban President Fidel Castro the winner of its 1998 human rights prize, a news agency reported Sunday.
+CAIRO, Egypt (AP) _ Libya has awarded Cuban President Fidel Castro its 1998 human rights prize, a news agency reported Sunday.

 The award, named in honor of Libyan leader Moammar Gadhafi, was to be given in appreciation of Castro’s ``history of struggle,″ Egypt’s Middle East News Agency said.